DEIB

 Jump to section

-The current realities of the world are emotionally taxing for everyone—pandemic disparities, racial injustices, political division, bodily autonomy—the list goes on.
-Unfortunately, BIPOC (Black, Indigenous, and people of color) are even more impacted due to an overall lack of support.
-Many employers and co-workers are unable to relate to their pain or perspective, and they can feel singled out as news breaks on a race-related issue.
+Many employers and co-workers can’t relate to their pain or perspective, and they can feel singled out as news breaks on a race-related issue.
 A sense of division arises with political or racial worldviews, along with an inability to understand the personal impact that some of these topics have on a person of color.

 Racial trauma, which refers to the mental and emotional injury caused by encounters with racial bias and ethnic discrimination, racism, and hate crimes, can have similar psychological effects as other forms of trauma.
 Imagine the emotional burden of a person of color being exposed to this trauma on a daily basis now that we have such consistent access to what’s happening around the world.